1. What does a Pinterest Manager do?

 If I’m honest, I don’t.
 I work on a project until completion, rather than to a set amount of hours.
 For this reason, I charge my clients a flat fee or package price.

-By offering my services in this manner, I commit to assisting my client for a set amount.
-You pay me to complete a project or manage a phase of your Pinterest account, and I work for you until that task is complete!
+By offering my services in this way, I commit to assisting my client for a set amount.
+You pay me to complete a project or manage your Pinterest account, and I work for you until that task is complete!
 Whether it takes me one hour, one day, or one week to complete the work, I will deliver the agreed-upon results at the agreed-upon cost.

 4. How much does it cost to hire a Pinterest Manager?